Best Cashback Credit Cards

 • Citi Double Cash Card

 Don’t click the “apply now” button just yet.
 There may be a better rewards card for you depending on how much you put on plastic each month.
-The inputs used to calculate the top five cashback credit cards listed above are based the spending patterns of the average “consumer unit,” as we’re affectionately called by the Bureau of Labor Statistics.
-Replace the default dollar amounts in the credit card finder tool below with your real-world numbers to find the most profitable rewards credit card for you.
+The inputs used to calculate the top cashback credit cards listed above are based the spending patterns of the average consumer.
+Replace the default dollar amounts in the credit card finder tool below with your real-world numbers — and consider the welcome bonuses and reward program pros/cons we highlight — to find the most profitable rewards credit card for you.

 Credit Card Calculator